Chapter 7: The Proclamation

 “Pull him down!
 Bind him!”
 Greysun pointed.

-Facing a man on horseback was difficult.
+Facing any man on horseback was difficult.
 Facing a Knight of J’shua was more than daunting.
 The knights were well-known to be masters of the sword.
 None of the men were eager to come within his reach.

 The soldiers inched closer.

-Jon placed a hand on his hilt.
+Jonathan placed a hand on his hilt.

 “Commandant Greysun!”
-Another voice intervened.
+Another voice roared.
 The herald stood on the porch, buttoning his royal jacket.
 “This man has a pass from the king.
 You may not interfere with his duty.
 Do so, and I’ll see you arrested for treason.”

 The soldiers withdrew, sheathing their swords, muttering softly about J’shua’s intervention.
-Their lieutenant smirked.

 The herald read the proclamation aloud. “…Whereas, we are a Nation of Laws, these laws having been given to us over the last hundred and forty-four years by our wise ancestors, we must be slow to change them…”